-If you are applying to Three Rivers LPN-RN Bridge program, you must first take the HESI A2 RN Entrance Exam prior to taking the HESI LPN-RN Bridge Entrance Exam.
-Once you have completed and passed the HESI A2 RN Entrance Exam with a minimum composite score requirement of 75%, you will then be provided information from the Three Rivers Nursing Department about registering and paying the test and proctoring fees for the HESI LPN-RN Bridge (ADN) Entrance Exam, along with the payment ID needed to access the exam.
+If you are applying to Three Rivers LPN-RN Bridge program, you must first take the HESI A2 RN Entrance Exam and passed with a minimum composite score of 75%.
+The Testing Coordinator will then provide instructions for registering and paying the test and proctoring fees for either the LPN-ADN Exam or the EMS-ADN Exam.

 - Pediatric Nursing